|

 can be said for this line of argument, the principal sources of tyranny are the intent

-of those who rule and the systems and methods they use to achieve their ends.
+of those that rule and the systems and methods they use to achieve their ends.

 With wrong intent, systems, and methods even the most high-sounding and